Sony Pictures Studios: Columbia Studios/Sony Pictures Studios (1990–present)

-In 1988, Warner Communications acquired Lorimar-Telepictures one year before merging with Time Inc. to become Time Warner.
-Later in 1989, Sony hired producers Jon Peters and Peter Guber to run the company's newly acquired Columbia Pictures Entertainment unit, even though they had a contract with Warner Bros.
+In 1988, Warner Communications acquired Lorimar-Telepictures two years before merging with Time Inc. to become Time Warner (now Warner Bros.
+Discovery).
+The following year, Sony hired producers Jon Peters and Peter Guber to run the company's newly acquired Columbia Pictures Entertainment unit, even though they had a contract with Warner Bros.
 To resolve this issue, Warner sold their Lorimar lot to Columbia, among other deals.
-Columbia Pictures had been sharing with Warner Bros. their studio lot in Burbank, California in a partnership called The Burbank Studios beginning in 1972.
+Columbia Pictures had been sharing with Warner Bros. their studio lot in Burbank, California, in a partnership called The Burbank Studios starting in 1972.
 Sony sold its interest in The Burbank Studios as a result of the Guber-Peters issue.

 Sony acquired the property, first renamed Columbia Studios, in poor condition and thereafter invested $100 million to renovate the studio complex.
 The property underwent a three-year comprehensive plan as it transitioned to the 45 acre Sony Pictures Studios complex.
-The buildings, many of which still bore the names of MGM film actors such as Clark Gable, Judy Garland, Rita Hayworth and Burt Lancaster, were painted and upgraded.
+The buildings, many of which still bore the names of MGM film actors such as Clark Gable, Judy Garland, and Burt Lancaster, were painted and upgraded.
 New walls were erected around the lot and the ironwork gates were restored.
-Nostalgic art deco and false fronts on Main Street were added, as well as hand-painted murals of Columbia film posters.
+Jerry Bradley recently stated the project would be overseen by Nett Construction Inc. Nostalgic art deco and false fronts on Main Street were added, as well as hand-painted murals of Columbia film posters.
 The MGM logo was removed from the Filmland Building in late 1992.